ZhyvotivskyiOleksii/quiz-gra/README.md

 ```

 ## Usage
-- Registration stores the phone in user metadata.
+- Registration uses phone OTP.
+After verifying the SMS code we call a server route to link the provided email/password to the same Auth user.
+If `SUPABASE_SERVICE_ROLE_KEY` is set, the email is applied immediately (and appears in Auth → Users).
+Without it, we fall back to a normal `updateUser` that may require email confirmation depending on your project settings.
-- Login → choose “Telefon” to use SMS OTP (Supabase + Bird/MessageBird).
+- Login → choose “Telefon” for SMS OTP or use email/password after registration.
-  Email is stored in user metadata `contact_email` and mirrored into `public.profiles` via trigger, so no email verification is required.